acorg/dark-matter/doc/mac.md

 please install python.app and replace the use of 'python' with 'pythonw'.
 See 'Working with Matplotlib on OSX' in the Matplotlib FAQ for more information.
 ```
-You can solve this by adding a new matplotlibrc file for your virtual env.

-In your virtual environment, do:
+You can solve this by editing ~/.matplotlib/matplotlibrc (you may have to create the ~/.matplotlib directory) and inserting the following line:

 ```
-$ cd ~/.matplotlib
-$ nano matplotlibrc #to create file using nano
+backend: TkAgg
 ```
-Write `backend: TkAgg`in the file and save upon exit (`ctrl O` to save, `ctrl X` to exit)